rails-lambda/crypteia/README.md

   WRK->>CMD: Run
   activate CMD
   CMD->>LIB: LD_PRELOAD
+  activate LIB
   LIB->>LIB: crypteia.json (read/delete)
   LIB->>CMD: 🔐 Shared Memory
+  deactivate LIB
   CMD->>CMD: getenv(3)
   CMD->>WRK:
   deactivate CMD
 ```

 Secrets are fetched in batch via the `ENTRYPOINT`.
 This is done for you automatically with the Lambda Runtime Interface Client as part of the Lambda Extensions interface.
 When using Ctypteia with other container tools, calling the binary `/opt/extensions/crypteia` would need to be as an explicit `ENTRYPOINT` or part of that script.
 When your `CMD` process is running, replacing `x-crypteia` prefixed environment values with `getenv(3)` is done quickly in memory.

 ## Installation